sozelfist/Python-Fundamentals/CONTRIBUTING.md

 # Contributing to Python Fundamentals

-I Ilcome contributions to Python Fundamentals!
+I always welcome your contributions to Python Fundamentals!
 Whether you're fixing a bug, implementing a new feature, or improving documentation, I're glad to have you on board.

 ## Getting Started